 Congressional LGBT Equality Caucus

-LGBT Caucus: Congressman Polis serves as co-chairman of the LGBT Equality Caucus, along with Tammy Baldwin (D-WI) and Barney Frank (D-MA).
-The Caucus boast a total of 91 Members of Congress who are strongly committed to ensuring that human rights for LGBT people in the U.S. and around the world are fully protected.
-The LGBT Caucus was established in June 2008 and is committed to working towards the extension of equal rights, the repeal of discriminatory laws, the elimination of hate-motivated violence, and the improved health and well being for all people, regardless of sexual orientation or gender identity or expression.
+Shortly after he was elected to Congress, Jared joined with Rep. Barney Frank and Rep. (now Sen.) Tammy Baldwin to launch the Congressional LGBT Equality Caucus.
+The caucus currently has a total of 91 members (including two Republicans) who are strongly committed to ensuring that human rights for LGBT people in the U.S. and around the world are fully protected.
+The Equality Caucus is committed to working toward the extension of equal rights, the repeal of discriminatory laws, the elimination of hate-motivated violence, and the improved health and wellbeing of all people, regardless of sexual orientation or gender identity.

-For more information on or questions about Equality & Civil Rights issues, please contact Eve Lieberman in the Washington Office.
+Office Contact: For more information on or questions about Equality & Civil Rights issues, please contact Bo Morris in the Washington Office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.